Selling with T&S Antiques

 Leave the rest to us, we will catalogue, photograph and market your items to a worldwide audience of prospective buyers

 It’s easy to have your items valued by our team.

 If your items are suitable we will then provide you with an auction estimate and details of how to sell with us.
 We can then organise safe collection of your items if you cannot deliver them to our saleroom.

 There are 3 ways you can get your items valued:

 - Complete a valuation form with a description of your items and add any photographs in the space provided

 - Email a photograph of your item, including as many relevant details as possible to firstname.lastname@example.org

-- We are open by appointment for free valuations Monday to Friday.
+We are open by appointment for informal drop in valuations Monday to Friday, with a Valuation Day every Friday by appointment.
 Please telephone 0118 950 8611 or email email@example.com to make an appointment.